Linearizability of Saturated Polynomials: Saturated Polynomials

 \section{Saturated Polynomials}

 In this final section we are going to focus on polynomials for which equality in one of our versions of the Fatou-Shishikura inequality (\autoref{thm:KiwiFatouShishikura} or \autoref{thm:FatouShishikura}) holds and show that these polynomials do not have exotic Siegel disks. \begin{definition} Let $P$ be a polynomial of degree $d \ge 2$.
-We say that $P$ is \emph{saturated} if $\gamma(P) = n_\infty(P)$, and we say that it is \emph{Julia-saturated} if $\gamma_{irr}(P) = n_{\infty,J}(P)$. \end{definition} It is easy to see that every saturated polynomial is Julia-saturated, but the converse is obviously not true, as shown by polynomials with disconnected Julia sets or polynomials with attracting and/or parabolic domains which contain multiple critical orbits.
+We say that $P$ is \emph{saturated} if $\gamma(P) = n_\infty(P)$, and we say that it is \emph{Julia-saturated} if $\gamma_{irr}(P) = n_{\infty,J}(P)$. \end{definition} By the discussion of the Fatou-Shishikura inequalities above, it is clear that saturated polynomials have connected Julia sets.
+It is also easy to see that every saturated polynomial is Julia-saturated, but the converse is obviously not true, as shown by polynomials with disconnected Julia sets or polynomials with attracting and/or parabolic domains which contain several critical orbits.

-Intuitively, being saturated means that every super-attracting, attracting, and irrationally indifferent cycle has exactly one associated critical orbit, as well as every invariant cycle of petals, and that all other critical orbits are strictly preperiodic.
+Intuitively, being saturated means that every super-attracting, attracting, and irrationally indifferent cycle, as well as every invariant cycle of petals, has exactly one associated infinite critical orbit tail, and that all other critical orbits are strictly preperiodic.

 Another way to look at this condition is that a general polynomial satisfies $\gamma(P)$ algebraic multiplier conditions (including multiplicity conditions at parabolic points) and $d-1-n_\infty(P)$ ``independent'' critical relations which adds up to $d-1-(n_\infty(P)-\gamma(P))$ algebraic equations.
 If the associated varieties in the $(d-1)$-dimensional parameter space of (normalized) polynomials of the same degree intersect properly, then they should determine an algebraic set of dimension $n_\infty(P)-\gamma(P)$.
 In this point of view, being saturated means that the corresponding algebraic set is finite, i.e., that $P$ is determined up to finite ambiguity by its algebraic multiplier conditions and critical relations.
 It turns out that this can be made precise in an algebraic geometric way, but since we do not need it in our proof, we will not go into details here.